yjunechoe/yjunechoe/README.md

 I am a Ph.D.
 Student studying psycholinguistics at the University of Pennsylvania.

-I'm also a data visualization hobbyist and I like playing around in R/ggplot and JS/D3.
+I'm also a data visualization hobbyist and like to dabble in R/ggplot and JS/D3.
+I share some of my side projects on [Twitter](https://twitter.com/yjunechoe).

 ### Research

-You can see some of my publically shared projects on [Github](https://github.com/yjunechoe), on [OSF](https://osf.io/72vrb/), and on [Twitter](https://twitter.com/yjunechoe).
+You can see some of my publically shared projects on [Github](https://github.com/yjunechoe), on [OSF](https://osf.io/72vrb/).

 I keep a [full list of works](https://yjunechoe.github.io/research.html) on my [personal website](https://yjunechoe.github.io).